10 E. North Avenue,

 The Centre Theatre opened on February 2, 1939, and this was a really amazing theatre.
 It was part of a complex that included a studio theatre in addition to the main hall and the broadcasting center of WFBR radio.
-It was the first theater in the city equipped for radio broadcasting in-house (other theaters had broadcast via remote before) and the first with the ability to project live television on the screen.
+It was the first theatre in the city equipped for radio broadcasting in-house (other theatres had broadcast via remote before) and the first with the ability to project live television on the screen.

 In the 1930’s and 1940’s, North Avenue was considered the northernmost boundary of Baltimore, and development was spread along both sides of the street.
 Across the street from the Centre Theatre, is the Aurora Theatre, and a little to the west of the Aurora Theatre is the Parkway Theatre.
 The Centre Theatre was a Art Moderne style treat, and opened to great fanfare.

 The building is still in excellent condition, and while lettering had been removed, the old vertical tower still stands.
 The entrance has long been sealed.

 Just login to your account and subscribe to this theater.